-Kelsey Rodriguez, Editor Time and Frequency Division National Institute of Standards and Technology 325 Broadway MS847 Boulder, CO 80305 (303) 497-5398
+Kelsey Rodriguez, Editor Time and Frequency Division National Institute of Standards and Technology 325 Broadway MS847 Boulder, CO 80305 (303) 497-5398 Email: kelsey.rodriguez@nist.gov

-Email: kelsey.rodriguez@nist.gov

-U.S. DEPARTMENT OF COMMERCE, Wilbur L. Ross, Jr., Secretary NATIONAL INSTITUTE OF STANDARDS AND TECHNOLOGY, Walter Copan, NIST Director and Under Secretary of Commerce for Standards and Technology
+U.S. DEPARTMENT OF COMMERCE, Gina M. Raimondo, Secretary NATIONAL INSTITUTE OF STANDARDS AND TECHNOLOGY, James K. Olthoff, Performing the Non-Exclusive Functions and Duties of the Under Secretary of Commerce for Standards and Technology & Director, National Institute of Standards and Technology